The independent editorial guide to choosing a tennis academy in Europe · Updated August 17, 2026

 The serious junior who needs individual development

-→ Stakhovsky Standard (Prague)
+→ Stakhovsky Tennis (Prague)

 When results have plateaued in group settings, a private high-performance coach who owns the whole development plan is the most direct fix.